Take a Virtual, Interactive Tour

 Good Morning IoT Contest Turns AI Dreams into Reality

-In late November, UAT students participated in the Good Morning IoT Contest, the 3rd Delos AI Coding Contest for Westworld.
+In late November, University of Advancing Technology (UAT) students participated in the Good Morning IoT Contest, the 3rd Delos AI Coding Contest for Westworld.
 For AI students, it was an opportunity to turn their dreams into reality, as Delos was looking for AI (Artificial Intelligence) coders for Westworld, and contest winners are considered for these positions.

 In only seven days, participants worked to create AI programs and present them at UAT to be judged by faculty and guest judges.
 The projects were tasked to be something useful, not just an AI demo, and judges were specifically looking for projects that featured multiple AI abilities.